-The Ford Transit has been the go-to van for businesses around the world for decades, but it’s only been on sale in the United States since the 2015 model year.
-The Transit marked a major change from the old Ford E-Series, with a more space-efficient design, a wide catalog of body styles, and downsized engines for better fuel economy.
+The Ford Transit has been the go-to van for businesses around the world for decades, but it’s only been available in the United States since the 2015 model year.
+It stands out from Ford’s decades-old E-Series with a more space-efficient design, a wide catalog of body styles, and downsized engines that deliver better fuel economy.

-The Transit is getting a major update for the 2020 model year that adds more tech features to that solid foundation.
-A standard WiFi hotspot can support up to 10 devices, and works up to 50 feet away from the van.
-The 2020 Transit is also available with tech from Ford’s passenger cars, including the Sync 3 infotainment system with Apple CarPlay/Android Auto compatibility, and driver aids like autonomous emergency braking, adaptive cruise control, lane keep assist, and post-collision braking.
-Ford’s Sync AppLink also allows drivers to use certain apps without plugging in their phones.
+The Transit got a significant update for the 2020 model year that adds more tech to an already solid foundation.
+Its standard Wi-Fi hotspot supports up to 10 devices, and it keeps them connected in a 50-foot radius of the van.
+Ford also added technology from its passenger cars, including the Sync 3 infotainment system with Apple CarPlay and Android Auto compatibility, plus electronic driving aids like autonomous emergency braking, adaptive cruise control, lane-keeping assist, and post-collision braking.

-With its relatively low seating position and compact proportions, the Transit Connect drives more like a car than a traditional van.
-Power comes from a 2.0-liter four-cylinder engine rated at 162 horsepower and 144 pound-feet of torque, though Ford also offers a more basic 2.5-liter four-banger for fleet customers).
-For 2020, the Transit Connect also gets several new driver aids, including adaptive cruise control, lane keep assist, and autonomous emergency braking.
+With its relatively low seating position and its compact powertrains, the Transit Connect drives more like a car than a traditional van.
+Power comes from a 2.0-liter four-cylinder engine rated at 162 horsepower and 144 pound-feet of torque, though Ford also offers a more basic 2.5-liter for fleet customers.
+For 2020, the Transit Connect also gets several new driving aids, including adaptive cruise control, lane-keeping assist, and autonomous emergency braking.

 The Transit Connect has plenty of connectivity tech, too.
-Like the larger Transit, it’s available with a WiFi hotspot that can support up to 10 devices, as well as Ford’s Sync 3 infotainment system with Apple CarPlay and Android Auto, and a wireless phone charger.
+Like the larger Transit, it’s available with a Wi-Fi hot spot that can support up to 10 devices, as well as Ford’s Sync 3 infotainment system with Apple CarPlay and Android Auto, and a wireless phone charger.
 Ford offers short- and long-wheelbase models; the latter version offers 145 cubic feet of cargo space when the front passenger seat is folded flat.

-The recently-redesigned Sprinter borrows some tech from Mercedes’ passenger cars.
+The recently redesigned Sprinter borrows some tech from Mercedes passenger cars.
 It was actually one of the first vehicles to get the MBUX (Mercedes-Benz User Experience) infotainment system, which includes natural-language voice recognition and a voice assistant that responds to the prompt “Hey Mercedes.”
-Apple CarPlay and Android Auto are available as well, and the larger optional touchscreens have pinch-and-zoom capability.
+Apple CarPlay and

 If you’ve got more than one van, Mercedes also offers a data-management platform to help you keep track of them.
 A built-in modem allows owners to track everything from a van’s current location to its maintenance records.
 That makes it easier to schedule when vans will be used, and when they will be taken out of service for maintenance work.
 It’s also presumably a way for nosy bosses to keep tabs on van drivers.

-The Sprinter is available in a seemingly-endless array of configurations, but the largest version offers more cargo space than competitors from Ford, Nissan, and Ram.
-The default engine in the U.S. is a puny 2.0-liter four-cylinder gasoline unit, but a more powerful 3.0-liter turbodiesel V6 is also available.
-Plus, there’s still a chance Mercedes will bring the upcoming all-electric Sprinter to the U.S.
+The Sprinter is available in a seemingly endless array of configurations, and the largest version offers more cargo space than competitors from Ford, Nissan, and Ram.
+The default engine in the U.S. is a puny 2.0-liter, four-cylinder gasoline unit, but a more powerful 3.0-liter turbodiesel V6 is also available.

-Like the Ford Transit Connect, the ProMaster City is much smaller than the average American van, and has a lower seating position for a more car-like feel.
-But the Ram has a larger cargo area than the Ford, and a higher payload capacity.
-That’s partly thanks to the ProMaster City’s 2.4-liter four-cylinder engine, which produces a respectable 178 hp and 174 lb-ft of torque.
-The engine comes with a nine-speed automatic transmission and a cool name – Tigershark.
+Like the Ford Transit Connect, the ProMaster City is much smaller than the average American van, and it has a lower seating position for a more car-like feel.
+But the